lazd/gulp-handlebars/README.md

 Type: `Function`
 Default: Strip file extension

-This option accepts a function which takes one argument (the template filepath) and returns a string which will be used as the key for the precompiled template object.
+This option accepts a function which takes one argument (the template name) and returns a string which will be used as the key for the precompiled template object.
 By default, the filename minus the extension is used.